steadylearner/Python-Blog/posts/Docker/How to use Docker commands.md

 But **$curl http://localhost:3000** or visiting it in your browser won't work yet.

-Each container has its own ip.
+Each container has its own ip to network.
 We should inspect the docker container with **$docker inspect CONTAINER_ID > inspect.txt** to extract the information of the container.

 You can find its local ip at the end of inspect.txt and will be similar to **172.17.0.2**.
 You can also make getIP.js and **$node getIP.js** to save your time.

 ```js
 const fs = require('fs')